caracal-pipeline/caracal-docs/sphinx/manual/reduction/prepare/index.rst

 * :ref:`observation_config: gcal <observation_config_gcal>`
 * :ref:`observation_config: reference_antenna <observation_config_reference_antenna>`

-In fact, MeerKATHI can automatically extract most of these info from the .MS files themselves.
+In fact, Caracal can automatically extract most of these info from the .MS files themselves.
 To do so users should enable the :ref:`observation_config: obsinfo <observation_config_obsinfo>` parameter.
 This writes a .JSON and a .TXT file to disc.
 Once the .JSON file is on disc, parameters set to *auto* (or in some cases to 0) in the :ref:`observation_config`